DimitarChristoff/mooSelecta/README.md

 Class methods
 -------------
 The class itself has plenty of comments throughout so feel free to look at the source code.
-That being said, there are the following useful methods you can call (if you pass on the instance to a variable anyway)
+That being said, there are the following useful methods you can call:

     .replaceSelect(el); // applies the current style to a new select element.
-Also useful if you build options on the fly and change them
+Also useful if you build options on the fly and change existing selects

     .bindListeners(); // a somewhat private method that will enable listen events for any and all subsequent **mooSelectas**